 A dark shadow covers my own, showcasing the mounds of dirt and tar of a glob demon.
 It stands as tall as any thriving tree.
 It’s so close, the smell of sour spoiled milk fills the space between us.
 Disgusting.
 Acid rides at my throat, trying to force its way up.
 I morph my weapon into a sword, but I’m too slow to react.

 It’s giant paw heads straight for my head.

 I’m pushed away by a hand.
-My body slams into the door.
+My body slams into the steel door.
 The force rings my ears up and dilutes my tongue with bloody iron from biting it on impact.
 Great, just great.
-It’ll heal in a matter of second, thanks to our healing abilities, but the act feels like the cherry on top.
+It’ll heal in a matter of seconds, thanks to our healing abilities, but the act feels like the cherry on top.
 I wouldn’t have hit the damn door in the first place if I opened it.

 And who the hell pushed me?